Frequently Asked Questions

 Printing Nidhi’s illustrations for personal or commercial purposes is strictly prohibited.
 This prohibition includes, but is not limited to, printing illustrations for display in your home, classroom, office.
 Printing single or multiple copies for weddings or events is also prohibited.
 If you are interested in prints, please visit our online shop.
 That is the only legal way to acquire a print of her work.

 Online sharing exception – If you are featuring Nidhi Chanani or Everyday Love Art, please feel free to use the illustrations – but you must include a link to everydayloveart.com and credit Nidhi Chanani as the artist.
 When the featured content is shared on social media, it must include the same information plus a link or tag to Nidhi Chanani’s on that social media.

 Can you create an illustration for my wedding/party/personal project or website?

-I am honored you want me to create a custom piece for you but unfortunately I am too occupied with my current work.
+I’m honored you want me to create a custom piece for you but unfortunately I’m booked with work.
 Personal custom illustrations are indefinitely closed.

 Can I have a high resolution file of your artwork to use?

 I do not sell or otherwise share any high resolution files of my work.